alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
 Newtonian N-body gravity simulator accelerated with C library

-* Ten integrators including WHFast and IAS15
+* Ten integrators including WHFast and IAS15 are implemented
-* Barnes-Hut algorithm (prototype)
+* Barnes-Hut algorithm (prototype) are available but optimization is needed
 * CUDA acceleration will be implemented in the future

 This is a student project developed for learning purpose.